greg-js/arch-wiki-md-repo/wiki/_content/LVM.md

 #### Physical volumes

-After extending of prior to reducing the size of a device that has a physical volume on it, you need to grow or shrink the PV using `pvresize`.
+After extending or prior to reducing the size of a device that has a physical volume on it, you need to grow or shrink the PV using `pvresize`.

 ##### Growing